 Specifically, it discusses:

-Assuming you’ve been assigned the task of customizing a web app template and updating the app’s documentation.
+Assuming you’ve been assigned the task of customising a web app template and updating the app’s documentation.
 The commit history of your branch may look similar to the below example.

 82af5ac (HEAD -> customize-template-4096) docs: paraphrase sentence #4096